 Please note that, whilst your learning will be guided, with support from your facilitators (at the workshops and online) and your coach, you will be expected to work through the learning materials via Serco Education's online web platform.

 Each unit that you study will have a start and end date and you may have one or two milestones during each unit, plus assignment submissions at the end of each unit, but aside from these it will be up to you to determine the pace at which you study and the amount of additional reading and research you do.

 This may be a different style of learning to your previous experience and it relies on your own motivation and commitment to succeed; some of the evidence required for your portfolios will be compiled from your workplace or day-to-day role.

 To apply online, please scroll to section below.

 We work hard to ensure that apprentices and their employers receive a high quality experience throughout an apprenticeship.
 We endeavour to respond to any concerns as soon as they arise but occasionally complaints do arise.
 Our employer complaints process may be found here

 If you are ready to apply, once you have read the Key Documents and discussed with your employer/line manager the commitment you will be making, please visit the application area here to start the application process.

-The next application window is now open for the cohort starting 28th October 2019 (application deadline 20th September 2019).
-The next intake after this will be in the Spring Term 2020.
+The next application window is now open for the cohort starting 17th February 2020 (application deadline 29th November 2019).
+The next intakes after this will be in the Summer Term 2020 and then Autumn 2020.

 This newly-developed qualification is closely linked to the latest ISBL Professional Standards for school business...